Student Residence, Arts University Bournemouth

 Project in progress

-The design includes a range of innovations to ensure it meets the university’s requirement for future scheme flexibility and adaptability; a new sub-station is installed with the required redundancy to facilitate anticipated future adaptations; gas and water are being fed from the existing utilities supplies, which have enough capacity on the existing networks; and the steel frame structure allows for future adaptability, should the use of the blocks be changed from student accommodation to another use such as teaching spaces or offices.
+The infrastructure needed to be capable of future adaptations to meet the ever-evolving needs of the university and built environment.
+The design includes a range of innovations to ensure it meets the university’s requirement for future scheme flexibility and adaptability.
+A new sub-station was installed with the required redundancy to facilitate anticipated future adaptations; gas and water are being fed from the existing utilities supplies, which have enough capacity on the existing networks; and the steel frame structure allows for the blocks to be altered from student accommodation to another use such as teaching spaces or offices.

 During the construction phase, the university was a live site which needed to be retained until the COVID-19 outbreak - which in itself created additional challenges.
 Through strategic collaboration and following government guidance, the project was kept on track.

 This project represents AUB’s first experience with Perfect Circle.
 After signing up to the framework, Perfect Circle has given the university access to an efficient direct-award procurement route, complete with the breadth of expertise provided by its supply chain.